taddeus/tvgids/README.md

   TVGids.nl).
 - Select favourite programs, which remain highlighted in the future (saved using HTML5 local storage).
+- An IMDB link is added to the details pane for movies.

 Issues & TODO
 -------------